-Persado’s software generated marketing messages can now be emotionally manipulative
+Persado’s software-generated marketing messages can now be emotionally manipulative

 Hulu names Fox’s Randy Freer as its new CEO